MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/migration-upgrade/upgrade-overview-2012.md

 Depending on code quality, several iterations of the functional test pass might be required to allow for issue remediation and re-testing.
 When an issue is fixed, be sure to re-test all processes that are involved, to help guarantee that the downstream or upstream process isn't affected by the change.

 ### Pre-go-live checklist
 The pre-go-live checklist is a recommended procedure that can help reduce the chance of errors during the final cutover to go-live.
 One week before go-live is due, stop configuration changes in AX 2012 (that is, under \<module\>\Setup).
-This configuration restriction is merely procedural.
-The Microsoft Dynamics AX system administrators just agree to put this type of changes on hold at this point.
+This configuration restriction is  procedural.
+The Finance and Operations system administrators agree to put this type of changes on hold at this point.

-Freeze code changes in the Finance and Operations code base.
-No further changes allowed unless evaluated to block the go-live and acceptable risk.
+We recommend that you also freeze code changes in the Finance and Operations code base.
+No further changes should be allowed unless they have been evaluated, and have been shown that they will not block go-live.

 After the configuration restriction and code freeze are in place, data upgrade should be run for the last time before cutover.
 In this way, you can make sure that everything still works as expected.